libsdl-org/SDL/docs/README-porting.md

 1. CMake:  cmake -S . -B build && cmake --build build && cmake --install install

-   If you have a GNUish system, then you might try this.
-Edit CMakeLists.txt, take a look at the large section labelled:
+   If you have a system that supports CMake, then you might try this.
+Edit CMakeLists.txt,

+   take a look at the large section labelled:

 	"Platform-specific options and settings!"